 Commonly Asked Questions

-This Stove Top Stuffing Scramble Recipe is perfect for sorting out leftover meals from last night’s Thanksgiving dinner.
-It’s easy to make and definitely filling as well!
-We’re sure your loved ones won’t even notice that it’s made with leftovers from last night’s celebration, anyway.
+This breakfast scramble is perfect for sorting out leftover meals from your Thanksgiving dinner.
+We’re sure your loved ones won’t even notice that it’s made with leftovers from the previous night’s celebration, anyway.